cnidaire/Master1_Internship/report.md

 Thus, from the information contained in the IPG reports, we can download each DNA sequence with the corresponding taxonomy and make a reference file out of it.
 Unfortunately, I obtained inconsistencies in some reports with sequences of tens of thousand bp long whereas the *nifH* gene is around 900 bp long.
+I contacted the NCBI support team who gave me some leads: non identical DNA sequences may be present inside the same IPG report, and all reports should thus be downloaded to be included in the reference database .
-I asked NCBI but didn’t have the time to implement it in Python after their reply.

-Therefore, here is how we should proceed with the Python code:
+Although I did not have the time to update my Python code (see Section \ref{sec.appendix.python}) after their reply, here is how we should proceed:

 1. Gather all the IDs of the IPG reports from a Query request
 2. Download the corresponding IPG report
 3. Extract all references for the DNA sequences of the IPG report coming from NCBI and fill a table with it.
-4. Fetch with Entrez the XML report for each sequence in the previous table
+4. Fetch with *Entrez* the XML report for each sequence in the previous table
    - Different formats can be obtained but the most practical one is XML because it contains the taxonomy and the sequence in the same file.
 Moreover, it has a structure making it easy to access specific data inside the file.
    - As most of the DNA sequences the IPG report is redirecting to are genomes or groups of genes, the DNA sequence, as well as the DNA strand, the starting and stopping nucleotides have to be given.
 5. Make a FASTA file by extracting for each file the taxa and the sequence.
 6. Normalize the taxonomy
-   - Some of the bacteria in the reference have sub-classes that are making the taxonomy ununiform and should be suppressed with regular expressions.
+   - Some of the bacteria in the reference have sub-classes that are making the taxonomy non-uniform and should be suppressed with regular expressions.

 # Discussion and conclusions

+FIXME: Ensure the reader understands what you did solely from reading the introduction and the conclusion.

-Some slight modifications to the code should to obtain the *nifH* database.
+Some minor modifications to the code are still required to automatically build the *nifH* database.
 However, it will only contain the sequences present inside the NCBI databases.
-The other databases such as UK-Prot and Swiss-Prot don’t have the same API as NCBI and will require another study to retrieve the data and then merge the reference databases obtained.
+The other databases such as UK-Prot and Swiss-Prot do not have the same API as NCBI and will require further developments to retrieve the data and then merge the reference databases obtained.
+It is unfortunately too soon to predict by how much the annotation rate of the new database would increase.

 \bibliography{biblio.bib}\def\bibliography{}